This website is best viewed in a browser that supports web standards.

 One grant of no less than $500 shall be awarded following the selection criteria.

-The application and deadline information is e-mailed to students early in the spring trimester.
-Completed applications are to be submitted electronically to email@example.com.
+Information about the scholarship is e-mailed to students early in the spring trimester.

-Recipients shall be full-time undergraduate students, with a minimum 2.5 GPA.
-Two leadership Awards available to students who have lived in Northwest residence halls for 2-3 trimesters.
-Recipient must demonstrate participation in betterment of residence halls.
-Contact Rose Viau, in Residential Life office at 562-1085.
+Recipients shall be full-time undergraduate students, with a minimum 2.50 GPA.
+Two leadership awards available to students who have lived in Northwest residence halls for 2-3 trimesters.
+Recipients must demonstrate participation in betterment of residence halls.

 SIA is a group of donors committed to providing rewarding experiences to international students thereby creating a more robust learning environment at Northwest.

-Recipient shall be a graduating senior at Tarkio High School, Tarkio, Missouri or Rock Port High School, Rock Port, Missouri.
-Recipient shall be an entering freshman with a minimum high school GPA of 3.0 and a minimum ACT composite score of 21.
+Recipient shall be a graduating senior at Tarkio High School, Tarkio, Mo. or Rock Port High School, Rock Port, Mo.
+Recipient shall be an entering freshman with a minimum high school GPA of 3.00 and a minimum ACT composite score of 21.
 Recipient shall also demonstrate need for financial assistance and demonstrate active participation in scholastic and civic activities.
 See high school counselor for application.